 An economy needs a certain amount of money to operate efficiently.
 As it grows, an economy needs more money; otherwise, deflation will ensue as more products and services must be bought with the same quantity of money, which causes deflation and its concomitant problems.
-Central banks usually control the quantity of money to optimize their economy.
+Central banks control the quantity of money to optimize their economy, creating money to increase the money supply or destroying it to decrease the money supply.
 When people think of the creation of money, they often think of the printing of currency or the stamping of coins.
 Central banks do this to some extent, but most money in the world today is electronic, in the form of financial information in the databases of financial institutions, such as banks.

 How the Federal Reserve of the United States creates money is illustrative of the general process that takes place.
-The Federal Reserve has 18 primary dealers from which it either buys or sells United States Treasuries.
-During the credit crisis, the Federal Reserve also bought mortgage-backed securities to support the mortgage market and to support the banks who bought these illiquid securities when many of the underlying mortgages were defaulting.
+The Federal Reserve has primary dealers from which it either buys or sells United States Treasuries.
 When the Federal Reserve wants to destroy money, it sells Treasuries to its primary dealers, then debits their accounts by the price of the Treasuries.
 The primary dealers have accounts at the Federal Reserve, and those accounts are credited or debited when transactions take place between the Federal Reserve and the dealers.

 Most central banks strive to keep inflation low.
-Therefore, quantitative easing is generally only used during a financial crisis, such as the recent credit crisis of 2007 to 2009 that has propagated around the world because of easy borrowing.
+Therefore, quantitative easing is generally only used during a financial crisis, such as during the Great Recession.
 As of 2012, the central banks of the United States and Europe and Great Britain have reduced their interest rates as low as they can go, or that they were able to, right down to 0.
-Since they cannot lower the nominal interest rate to less than 0, they resort to quantitative easing as a tool to reduce the real interest rate.
-(However, in 2014, the European Central Bank (ECB) has been charging banks with accounts to hold money there, thereby creating an effective negative interest rate, to motivate the banks to lend more, to stimulate Europe's lagging economy.)
-Since the real interest rate is equal to the nominal interest rate minus the inflation rate, the real interest rate can be negative if the inflation rate is greater than the nominal interest rate.
+Since they cannot lower the nominal interest rate to less than 0, (although central banks are starting to charge interest rates to hold reserves for other banks, thus creating negative real interest rates) they resort to quantitative easing as a tool to reduce the real interest rate.
+Since the real interest rate equals the nominal interest rate minus the inflation rate, the real interest rate can be negative if the inflation rate is greater than the nominal interest rate.
 So, since quantitative easing increases the inflation rate, the real interest rate can be negative.

 Another benefit of quantitative easing is that sometimes central banks can provide support for countries indirectly.
 For instance, the ECB is prohibited by law from providing direct fiscal aid to individual countries of the Eurozone.
 However, it can buy the debt of these countries, thereby lowering the interest rate that they must pay.
 Quantitative easing also decreases the cost for borrowers, which helps to stimulate the economy, since borrowers, being generally poorer, tend to spend more than creditors, who tend to be richer.
 In other words, poorer people have a greater marginal propensity to consume.
 Indeed, Irving Fisher attributed the primary cause of the Great Depression to the fact that money was being transferred from borrowers to creditors, which decreased the money supply in the market.